Central Coast Mariners FC: Lawrie McKinna era (2004–2010)

-The Mariners' inaugural season was considered a resounding success by most; the team reached the 2006 A-League Grand Final after finishing third during the regular season.
+The Mariners' inaugural season was considered success most; the team reached the 2006 A-League Grand Final after finishing third during the regular season.
 Central Coast was defeated by Sydney FC 1–0 in front of a crowd of 41,689—a competition record at the time.
 The Mariners also won the 2005 Pre-Season Cup, defeating Perth Glory in the final 1–0.
 Before the 2006–07 A-League season, the Mariners secured the services of then-Australian international Tony Vidmar from NAC Breda for two years.
 This was the club's first marquee signing, following the lead of Sydney FC (Dwight Yorke) and Adelaide United (Qu Shengqing).
 Central Coast again reached the grand final in the 2006 Pre-Season Cup, losing to Adelaide United 5–4 on penalties after the score was tied 1–1 after extra time.
 The Mariners then participated in the 2006–07 A-League season, but was unable to gain a spot in the final series, finishing sixth after the regular season.

 Club captain Noel Spencer was released by the Mariners, then signed to participate in the Asian Champions League by Sydney FC after the 2006–07 season, and Alex Wilkinson was appointed the new captain.
 Only 22 years of age at the time, Wilkinson had played every possible competitive match for the Mariners up to his appointment.
 In February 2008, Central Coast Mariners signed an arrangement with English Football League Championship side Sheffield United.
 The partnership was one of several connections the Mariners made with foreign clubs; other partner clubs included Ferencváros of Hungary, Chengdu Blades of China and São Paulo of Brazil.
 The agreement benefits the club by providing an opportunity for the youth programme and senior side to draw from the roster of Sheffield United through transfers.
 The teams also formed a property development joint venture, in the hopes that Central Coast could use its share of income to expand and bolster their Mariners Youth Academy.